Boris Johnson says recall program should be prioritized over vaccine donations | ExBulletin

 Boris Johnson says recall program should be prioritized over vaccine donations

-oris Johnson insisted the booster program must be our priority rather than sending more coronavirus vaccines to poorer countries struggling to roll out jabs.
+Boris Johnson insisted the booster program must be our priority rather than sending more coronavirus vaccines to poorer countries that are struggling to roll out jabs.

 The Prime Minister has defended the huge contributions Britain has made by donating vaccines to developing countries as reminder invitations were sent to 1.5 million people in England this week.